X

 As valuable as the Child and Dependent Care Credit is, employer reimbursements for child care may be even better.
 If you have access to a reimbursement account at work, you or your employer may be able to contribute up to $5,000 a year into this account and use it for childcare.

-Because the money you put into this account escapes both Social Security and income tax, it is especially valuable to taxpayers who have mid-to higher income levels.
+Because the you put into this account escapes both Social Security and income tax, it is especially valuable to taxpayers who have mid-to higher income levels.

 You may also hear this type of plan being referred to as a dependent care benefit plan.